hamfree/THYMELEAF-DOCS/docs/tutorials/3.1/usingthymeleaf.md

-17 Decoupled Template Logic
+17 Lógica de plantilla desacoplada
 ===========================

-17.1 Decoupled logic: The concept
+17.1 Lógica desacoplada: El concepto
 ---------------------------------

 So far we have worked for our Grocery Store with templates done the *usual way*,